dchambers/iterizerjs/README.md

 increasing re-use at the functional level.

-When we later encounter problem [10](https://projecteuler.net/problem=10), our intuitions are confirmed when we can solve the problem 'Find the sum of all the primes below two million' with this single line of expressive code:
+When we later encounter [problem 10](https://projecteuler.net/problem=10) from Project Euler ('Find the sum of all the primes below two million'), our intuitions are confirmed when we can solve the problem with this single line of code:

 ```
 primes().limit(lessThan(2000000)).sum();